 You can build your own VPN for optimum speed, but that requires basic technical knowledge.
 I have tested the above-mentioned ways to speed up my internet speed with a VPN enabled.
 You have to implement every step mentioned above to get the best speed; otherwise, VPNs are popular for decreasing internet speeds.

-If you are into cybersecurity and love reading about VPNs.
-Here are a few articles which might interest you.
+If you are into cybersecurity and love reading about VPNs, here are a few articles that might interest you.